Officials warned Minister of implications of health post pay hike

 On December 15, the Department of Public Expenditure told Mr Fraser that its Minister had been shown an updated job booklet which said full details of the remuneration package would be agreed as part of final negotiations with the successful candidate.

-A handwritten note signed “Robert” - presumably the then secretary general in the Department of Public Expenditure Robert Watt - to the Minister suggested he look at the section on terms and conditions in this draft job booklet.
+A handwritten note signed “Robert” - confirmed by Mr McGrath on Tuesday to be the then secretary general in the Department of Public Expenditure Robert Watt - to the Minister suggested he look at the section on terms and conditions in this draft job booklet.

 On December 22nd Mr Fraser was told by the Department of Public Expenditure that the Minister had not signed off on the booklet but that the job was expected to be advertised on January 8th.